 It is often necessary to refer to constitutional and statutory offices and officers.
 Frequently the reference by a bill drafter is inaccurate.
 For example, the treasurer of state is often referred to as the state treasurer.
 In order to determine the official name of an office or official the proper constitutional or statutory provision creating the office or position should be reviewed.
-The following list of officials and offices is offered as a quick reference to many offices and officials.
+References to bodies or officers which are not created by statute should be avoided.
+However, they may be referred to by description, such as "the appropriate financial officers of each district".
+The following list is offered as a quick reference to many offices and officials.

-Code citations for constitutional and statutory names of officials and agencies secretary of agriculture
+Code citations for constitutional and statutory names of officials and agencies